Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 Each PHY consists of 2 protocol functions: A) Method to map MPDUs to Tx & Rx using management info | B) Characteristics & Method to Tx & Rx data through WM (Wireless Medium).
 The function of the PHY is to provide a mechanism for transferring MPDUs between two or more STAs. _

 ## ⭕ Radiotap Header / PPI (Per-Packet Information) / Pseudo-Header
-_Data that is NOT present in a frame, but is intepreted coming from Layer 1 (spectrum).
+_Data that is NOT present in a frame, but is intepreted coming from the PHY-Layer 1 (spectrum).
 Additional information (Meta-Information) that is added to each 802.11 frame when capturing frames with an analysis application interpreted/calculated because the PHY layer 1 spectrum throught drivers/adapters.
 These are not part of the standard 802.11 frame format, but are additional information added at the time of capture to provide supplementary data about the frames captured_
 - [PPI: PPI (Per-Packet Information) @ Wireshark](https://wiki.wireshark.org/PPI#:~:text=PPI%20(Per%2DPacket%20Information)&text=Each%20PPI%20packet%20header%20is,field%20headers%20are%20little%2Dendian.)
 - [Radiotap Headers @ Wi-Fi Nigel](https://wifinigel.blogspot.com/2013/11/what-are-radiotap-headers.html)

+## ⭕ 802.11 PHY: `Sub-Layers`
+_Datalink = LLC & MAC | Physical = PLCP & PMD_

 ## ⭕ 802.11 PHY Functional Entities _(AKA PHY Functions)_